Isigo/LeapCopter/README.md

 After a7105 is pulled on the arduino, just open the LeapCopter.pde file, click on the "run" button, THEN power on your quad.

 Controls : 0 to switch control on/off, 1 to switch between Leap mode and keyboard mode, 2 to switch stabilisation on/off, 3 to switch rudder control on/off, 4 to lock or unlock throttle.
+Also, while you're in stabilisation, control active, in either Leap or Keyboard mode, you can now tune the stabilisation throttle value with the up and down arrow keys.

 Keyboard mode : A = throttle up, Z = throttle down.
 Right, left, up and down keys to control aileron and elevator.